Rafaila98/Big-Data-Management-Systems-Assignments/README.md

 # Big-Data-Management-Systems-Assignments
-In this repository will be published all the assignment for the BIg Data Management Systems course.
+In this repository will be published all the assignments for the BIg Data Management Systems course.